 What is the Cost of Turkish Title Deed?

 In case the landlord buys and sells property in Turkey, there will be certain fees related to the title deed transactions.

 - The title deed transfer fee (stamp tax) is 4% of the cost value.

 - Once a Turkish title deed exchange is completed, the transfer fee may be paid.
 Generally, the seller declares the selling value and the buyer pays the fee.

-What are the Other Costs for Buying Property in Turkey?
+What are the Other Costs of Buying Property in Turkey?

 You can arrange a budget for the actual price of the property, as well as money for purchasing costs, including an attorney, notary, taxes, and related fees.
 Fees for services such as lawyers and translators can vary depending on who you choose.

 Other official costs are also determined in Turkish Lira and the amount in the currency of the country you are in will change according to the current exchange rates.
-Therefore, the following are only approximate costs, but overall, you should have around 8.5% to cover all fees and charges.
+Therefore, the following are only approximate costs, but overall, you should have around 8.5% to cover all fees.
 Please note that as of January 1, 2021, the title transfer tax is 4%.

 All the other costs of buying a property in Turkey are mentioned below.

 - Real estate agent fee